caspar-goeke/cubo_compound_calculator/README.md

 # cubo_compound_calculator

-A short Python script to optimize your compouding strategy for the Cubo Money project
+A short Python script to optimize your compounding strategy for the Cubo Money project